What makes the Wine List different?

-We first tried the white wine while reading through the introduction to wine tasting, which explains how to properly look, smell, taste and judge the wine.
+We first tried the white wine while reading through the introduction to wine tasting.
+The short booklet explained how to properly look, smell, taste and judge the wine.

 I loved the bright yellow colour of the Massaya.
 We could all taste the delicious aromas of flowers, lemons and honey.
 And I particularly enjoyed the inclusion of the winemakers story, which always helps me feel a connection to what I’m drinking.

 Next, we cracked open the red.
-This bottle was very interesting, because it was a light-bodied fruity wine made in the heart of Mendoza, better known for rich and dark Malbec’s.
+This bottle was very interesting, because it was a light-bodied fruity wine made in the heart of Mendoza.
+A region better known for their rich and dark crimson Malbec’s.
 Similar to a Beaujolais nouveau, it was perfect served slightly chilled on a warm June afternoon.

 As mentioned earlier, I was invited to give an honest review of the Wine List in exchange for one box with 2 wines.
 As always, all opinions are my own.